by Steve Gasiorowicz

 In 1989, Larry McLerran, whose research activity centered on high energy theoretical physics, became the first director of the TPI.
 It was decided at that time that the activities at the TPI would be evenly split between high energy physics and condensed matter physics.
 Very early in his tenure, Larry, in close collaboration with Gloria Lubkin, who was very active on the Oversight Committee, decided to take advantage of the unique opportunities presented by the break-up of the Soviet Union.
 In short order, five extremely creative and productive physicists were recruited from the former Soviet Union: Arkady Vainshtein, Boris Shklovskii, Leonid Glazman, Mikhail Shifman and Mikhail Voloshin.
 This group, together with the later additions of Anatoly Larkin and Keith Olive, formed the permanent membership of TPI.
 Through their research, their intensive interaction with the international theoretical physics community, and their role as mentors to postdocs and visitors, they are making the impact on the field that was hoped for when the TPI was first conceived.
 Their research has received world-wide recognition, and their many students and postdocs have moved on to distinguished careers in universities research laboratories and industry.

 The members of FTPI have been honored with a number of prizes.
-Leonid Glazman and Keith Olive are holders of McKnight Presidential Chairs, and Boris Shklovskii is the recipient of the Landau Prize.
+Leonid Glazman held a McKnight Presidential Endowed Chair, Keith Olive is a Distinguished McKnight University Professor and Boris Shklovskii is the recipient of the Landau Prize.
 Three faculty memebers have been awarded the Sakurai Prize: Arkady Vainshtein and Mikhail Shifman in 1999, and Mikhail Voloshin in 2001.
 Arkady Vainshtein also received the Pomeranchuk Prize, and Mikhail Shifman was recently honored with the Lilienfeld Prize.
 Anatoly Larkin, one of the world leaders in the field of condensed matter theory was awarded the Hewlett Packard Europhysics Prize, the London Prize in Low Temperature Physics, the Onsager Prize in Theoretical Statistical Physics and the Bardeen Prize for Superconductivity It was a great blow to FTPI and to the world-wide community of physicists when Anatoly Larkin, still deeply involved in research and the teaching of theoretical physicists, died suddenly on August 4, 2005.

 In 2002, at the time of the fifteenth anniversary of the founding of TPI, the Institute officially changed its name to the William I. Fine Theoretical Physics Institute (FTPI), to honor Bill Fine for his critical role in the creation of the Institute.
 Sadly, Bill Fine died shortly after he received this recognition, on May 18, 2002.